Where to Stay in Newfoundland This Summer

 Daydream (and sleep well) in Trinity

-The elegant Artisan Inn offers up beautiful rooms with turn down service and views of the ocean in Trinity, making for a dreamy stay in one of their three restored historic homes.
+The elegant Artisan Inn offers up beautiful rooms with turndown service and views of the ocean in Trinity, making for a dreamy stay in one of their three restored historic homes.
 Breakfast is served up at the Twine Loft which is also home to the three-course dinners devoured nightly paired with a thoughtfully Canadian wine list.
-Artisan Inn also has several vacation homes you can rent out: stay at the 4-bedroom Admiral’s House jutting out over the harbour like I did with my friend Candice of Free Candie while iceberg hunting or the smaller 2-bedroom Gover House, an 1840s saltbox.
+Artisan Inn also has several vacation homes you can rent out: stay at the 4-bedroom Admiral’s House jutting out over the harbour as I did with my friend Candice of Free Candie while iceberg hunting or the smaller 2-bedroom Gover House, a 1840s saltbox.

 Vacation at Raspberry House

-Almost every year since I was a kid my family has taken a vacation to the Eastport peninsula for some fun in the sand but a few years back we missed the boat of Newfoundland accommodations.
+Like I mentioned earlier since I was a kid my family has taken a vacation to the Eastport peninsula for some fun in the sand but a few years back we missed the boat of Newfoundland accommodations.
 But as luck would have it, our stay at Raspberry House, a Burnside Airbnb just a few extra minutes from the beach ended up being one of our favourite spot with lots of charm and of course, raspberry bushes!
 Linda was the most awesome host and even gave us some fresh cod to take home with us!

 Splurge on Fogo Island

 The Fogo Island Inn is literally world famous — everyone from Trudeau to Gwyneth have stayed there and there’s a reason (actually, many): the daybreak service basket outside your room filled with coffee and pastries, the breathtaking architecture, the personalized island tours with a community host and local music in the bar at night.
 I was born here in Newfoundland and I felt more connected to the island after my stay last year.
 I’ve been lucky enough to stay at the inn in the winter AND in the summer the food is as different as the seasons: read about the food at the Fogo Island Inn, or you can read about my winter experience on North American Traveller.